SouthernPark/HTTP_proxy/README.md

 An HTTP proxy will be implemented with C++.

+## how to run

+        1. write using docker
+            cd docker-deploy
+            sudo docker-compose up
+        2. run as a Daemon locally
+            cd src
+            make
+            ./Daemon

 # Some mistakes encountered during this project.

 1. getaddrinfo(param1, param2, param3, struct addrinfo ** servinfo);